 Do you qualify for the home office tax deduction?
 And, if you are qualified, should you take the deduction for working from home?
 Here’s an explanation of the rules and the methods for deducting at-home business expenses.

-Wondering what the home office deduction is and whether it’s something you should take or not?
-The home office deduction is a tax deduction that lets taxpayers who qualify deduct certain expenses for the business use of their home on their tax return.
-It’s not a new deduction, but many people who are working from home for the first time because of the COVID-19 pandemic wonder if they’ll be entitled to the home office deduction on their income tax return.
-Here’s information to help answer your questions.
-We’ve included a brief overview explaining what it is, how you qualify for it, and information about the regular and new simplified option for claiming a deduction for the business use of your home on your annual income tax return.
+The home office deduction is a tax deduction that lets taxpayers who qualify deduct certain home office expenses for the business use of their home on their tax return.
+It’s not a new deduction, but many people who are working from home for the first time wonder if they’ll be entitled to the home office deduction on their income tax return.

 The home office deduction is a deduction that allows qualified individuals to deduct a portion of the cost of running their home as a business deduction.
 It applies to expenses such as mortgage interest, real estate taxes, utilities, and repairs.
 Individuals who rent a home or apartment and work from their home may also qualify for the deduction.

 The home office deduction is separate from and in addition to any deductions the business is entitled to for everyday business expenses.
-Because it gets deducted from your business income, it reduces the amount of profits that gets recorded as personal income on Form 1040 and reduces the amount of income subject to self-employment tax deductions (the self-employed version of Social Security) on the business portion of your return.
+Because it gets deducted from your business income, it reduces the amount of profits that gets recorded as personal income on Form 1040 and reduces the amount of income subject to self-employment taxes (the self-employed version of Social Security) on the business portion of your return.

 To take the home office deduction, you must be self-employed or a partner who works from home and you must meet the eligibility requirements described below.
+Small business owners can also take advantage of the home office deduction while they prepare their business tax return.

 Employees are not eligible to take the deduction.
-If you’re an employee who’s required to work from home, your employer may reimburse you for those costs, however.
-(The employer, in turn, can deduct the expenses they paid to reimburse you.)
+If you’re an employee who’s required to work from home, your employer may reimburse you for those costs, however (the employer, in turn, can deduct the expenses they paid to reimburse you).
 And if you’re an employee of your own one-person corporation, the corporation can reimburse you for “accountable” expenses for your home office provided you have no other business location.

 The two general requirements to qualify to deduct expenses for business use of your home are: